madrury/madrury.github.io/_posts/2026-03-04-splitting-field.markdown

 {% include goal.html content=goal-result name="Goal" %}

 We will see without too much trouble that:

 - The splitting field of $\pfour$ has degree eight over $\Q$, and
 - The splitting field of $\pfive$ has degree twenty over $\Q$.

 So the degree of $K$ is at most $8 \cdot 20 = 160$.
 That this maximum does not occur indicates there is some non-obvious algebraic relation between the roots of $\pfour$ and $\pfive$, which is indeed the case[^pentagons].

-This intertwining of the roots is what makes this particular analysis interesting, it will be the source of complexity in computing both the degree, and the Galois group.
+This relation intertwines the roots of $\p$, and is what makes this particular analysis interesting, it will be the source of complexity in computing both the degree, and the Galois group.

 ## Warming Up